 Saint John's School of Theology and Seminary has been awarded a grant from the Lilly Endowment to explore community life and its formation:

-the pastoral work of community-building.
+This grant provides the opportunity to increase the capacity of students in the pastoral work of community-building.
 To this end, we will establish an experimental student learning community of up to 8 students each year who will be awarded these fellowships and live together and use their experience of community living as a laboratory for reflection on the nature and community and its formation so that when they move into the ministerial workplace they can be more effective community leaders.
 Our program draws on the 1,500-year Benedictine practice of coming together in community to seek God and live as disciples.
 The results of this work will translate that practice to life outside the monastery, whether it be in parishes, small groups, intentional communities, virtual communities, or new communities outside existing structures.

-What defines community?
+- What defines community?
 How is it different from random associations?

-What can I expect of the community?
+- What can I expect of the community?
 What can the community expect of me?